Sniffra/sniffra-landing/README.md

 Updates and Issues:

 *5/17/2025*
-- The Sniffra Project is created
+- The Sniffra Project is created!
+Whoohoo!

 *5/18/2025*
 - Unfortunately, as of our humble GitHub Pages site has been flagged as “High-Risk” by the university network, meaning we cant show anyone on campus our website.
 Whoops!